xiaopan233/OSCP-Script/README.md

 # OSCP-Script
-My script to Prepare for the OSCP exam.I write some useful script by own or refere others and modify
+My script to Prepare for the OSCP practice and exam.

 common.txt : some common command

+## For gathering the information
+[autoRecon](https://github.com/Tib3rius/AutoRecon) ,It's a powerful tool.

 ## For sql inject